bogumilkorek/laravel-vue-spa-boilerplate/readme.md

 Everything you need to start building amazing apps!

 ## 1. Features
-- Build on top of Laravel 5.6, Vue.js 2.5, and Vuetify 1.0
+- Built on top of Laravel 5.6, Vue.js 2.5, and Vuetify 1.0
 - Admin panel: CRUD for pages with JWT Authentication (using RS256 algorithm), drag & drop reordering and option to show desired pages in navbar
 - JWT is also verified by frontend, as well as IP address from token's payload
 - App can be easily translated to desired language using vuex-i18n and translation strings.
 Just rename *resources/assets/js/translationsPL.js* according to your language and translate it.
 If you need English language only - just delete this file.